lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 12. [Another look at the tables - Summary](#12-another-look-at-the-tables---summary)<br>
 13. [Extra notes,Credits](#extra-notes)<br>

-[Guide is almost finished!]
+[**NOTE:** Guide has JUST been released, and though I tried to make it as complete as possible, I'll be probably making small fixes/adjustments or adding stuff based on YOUR feedback in upcoming couple weeks!]

 ------------------------

-## 1. History and the Benefits of Overclocking Nowadays
+## 1. History and the Benefits of Soft-Overclocking Nowadays

 **History** of Software overclocking LSDj starts by Pain Perdu in 2017 using version 5.3.5.[(Archived link for the article here)](https://web.archive.org/web/20200601005830/https://chiptuneswin.com/blog/pauls-tech-talk-lsdj-5-3-5_4x-part-2-sandpaper-vs-eardrums/)
 Results were impressive, but due to heavier CPU usage while overclocked,